CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Results

-We further evaluate model brittleness, which measures generalization sensitivity to the removal of top-ranked retrieved cases.
-Results in \tableref{tab:cdb-brittle-results} show that CBR-to-SQL is less brittle, with a smaller performance drop than RAG-to-SQL on both metrics.
-This directly suggests that the CBR-based framework relies less on specific high-ranking examples to generalize.
-This result can be attributed to its ability to effectively leverage abstract structural patterns from retrieved cases, improving adaptiveness to a wider range of queries.
+\tableref{tab:cdb-brittle-results} evaluate model brittleness, defined as the sensitivity of performance to the removal of top-ranked retrieved examples.
+Results show that CBR-to-SQL is consistently less brittle than RAG-to-SQL, exhibiting smaller performance drops on both metrics across datasets.
+Notably, both models experience larger drops on the more complex EHRSQL dataset, yet CBR-to-SQL maintains a significantly smaller decline in $Acc_{EX}$.
+This suggests that CBR-to-SQL does not rely heavily on a few specific high-ranking examples (exact matches) to generalize.
+Instead, it can effectively leverage abstract structural patterns from retrieved examples, improving adaptiveness to a wider range of queries.